zammad/zammad-user-documentation/extras/two-factor-authentication/authenticator-app-setup.rst

       :alt: Authenticator App Secret Revealed
       :align: center

-You authenticator app should immediately add the new entry for your Zammad account, and a 6-digit code will be displayed next to it together with a timer.
+Your authenticator app should immediately add the new entry for your Zammad account, and a 6-digit code will be displayed next to it together with a timer.

 Back in Zammad, enter the provided code to the **Security Code** field and click